majordomo-consulting/openride/README.md

 ## status

-this application is no longer under development.  though it served its purpose as a proof-of-concept, airtable should not be used in production as a back-end
+this application is no longer under development.  though it served its purpose as a proof-of-concept, airtable should not be used in production as a back-end. future variants will use a different tech stack.

 [FRONT END DEMO](https://openride-io.firebaseapp.com)